-This uptrend in market came amid prospects for greater financial stimulus in United States
+This uptrend in the market came amid prospects for greater fiscal stimulus in the United States

-in addition to optimism about vaccine and weakening of US dollar.
+in addition to optimism about vaccines and the weakening of the US dollar.

 The significant decline in US oil inventories announced by US Energy Information Administration last week,

-They were not alarmed by Chaos that occurred in Capitol building when Trump supporters stormed the building of Senate,
+They were not alarmed by the Chaos that occurred in the Capitol building when Trump supporters stormed